 GASTRITIS is an inflammation of the stomach mucous lining.
 Gastritis is an inflammation of the lining of the stomach.
-It is a troublesome condition which may lead to many complications including ulcers if not treated in time.
+It is a troublesome condition that may lead to many complications including ulcers if not treated in time.
 Constipation aggravates the condition more than any other disorder.
 The inflammatory lesions may be either acute erosive gastritis or chronic atrophic gastritis.
-The latter type has been found to be present in half the patients suffering from severe iron deficiency anaemia.
+The latter type has been found to be present in half the patients suffering from severe iron deficiency anemia.

 Causes of Gastritis

 The most frequent cause of gastritis is as follows :

 - eating of badly combined or improperly cooked foods,

 - excessive intake of strong tea, coffee, or alcoholic drinks,

 - habitual use of large quantities of condiments, sauces, etc.